act-rules/act-rules.github.io/_rules/aria-required-owned-element-bc4a75.md

 ## Accessibility Support

-- User agents do not all have the same [accessibility tree][].
+- User agents do not all have the same accessibility tree.
 Particularly the method of deriving which element owns which other elements varies between browsers.
-This can lead to different results for this rule, depending on which [accessibility tree][] is used as input.
+This can lead to different results for this rule, depending on which accessibility tree is used as input.
 - `aria-owns` has limited support in some user agents.
 - Assistive technologies are not consistent in how they handle situations where a [required owned element][] has a missing or incorrect role.
 This can lead to situations where inaccurate owned elements behave as expected in one assistive technology, but not in another.